BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 The README file of the repository presents a detailed discussion about data and task parallelism approaches and GPU parallelism using CUDA C.

 Below are the key points when the concurrency is considered:
-- **Why:** Separation of concerns, pereformance
+- **Why:** Separation of concerns, performance
 - **Amdahl’s law:** Scalability
-- **Race conditions:** Accessing shared data concurrently while at least one thread writes to the data; data race = undefined behavior
+- **Shared data:** Design without shared data as much as possible, otherwise decide about how to secure the shared data
+- **Race conditions:** Avoid race conditions inherent in the interface (the classical example is to design functions for complete operations such as `top_and_pop` rather than designing for operation steps such as `top` and `pop`)
-- **Atomic operation:** An indivisible operation which cannot be observed half-done from any thread in the system; it’s either done or not done
+- **Atomic operation:** An indivisible operation which cannot be observed half-done from any thread in the system; the implementation may involve a mutex
 - **Data structure classification:** Lock-based, lock-free and wait-free concurrent data structures
 - **Deadlocks:** Define a lock order, avoid nested locks, define lock hierarchy, **design for no deadlock**
 - **Proccess relationship types:** Synchronizes-with and happens-before relationships
-- **Modification ordering:** Sequentially consistent ordering, relaxed ordering and acquire-release ordering
+- **Modification ordering:** Sequentially consistent ordering, acquire-release ordering and relaxed ordering
-- **Serialization:** Threads access the data serially rather than concurrently (e.g. in case of a mutex lock)
+- **Serialization:** Threads access the data serially rather than concurrently (e.g. liblfds lock-free MPMC queue is fully serialized)
 - **Oversubscription:** More threads than the hardware can support
 - **Contention:** If the processors rarely have to wait for each other, you have low contention
-- **Cache ping-pong:** The data is passed back and forth between the caches many times (e.g. locking a mutex in a loop)
-- **L1/L2/L3 caches:** Memory segments designed to speed up access
-- **Cache line:** Blocks of memory dealt by the processors (typically 32 or 64 bytes)
+- **Cache line:** Blocks of memory dealt by the processors (**typically** 32 or 64 bytes)
-- **False sharing:** The cache line is shared, even though the data is not shared
+- **False sharing and cache ping-pong:** Shared data shall be designed to align well to cache lines
+- **L1/L2/L3 caches:** Memory segments designed to speed up access; **typically** each core has its own L1/L2 caches while L3 is totally shared
-- **Data proximity:** If the data is spread out in memory, the related cache lines must be loaded from memory onto the processor cache
+- **Data proximity:** If the data is spread out in memory, the related cache lines shall be loaded from memory onto the processor cache

-**Rules for Concurrent Data Structures:**
+- **Spatial and temporal locality:** Principles to keep the cache lines hot to prevent performance lost due to memory fetching
 - **Thread Safety:** Ensure that no thread can see a state where the invariants of the data structure have been broken by the actions of another thread
 - **Exception Safety:** Pay attention to how the data structure behaves in the presence of exceptions to ensure that the invariants are not broken
-- **Shared data:** Design without shared data as much as possible, otherwise decide about how to secure the shared data
-- **Race conditions:** Avoid race conditions inherent in the interface by providing functions for complete operations (e.g., top_and_pop) rather than for operation steps (e.g., top, pop)
 - **Deadlocks:** Minimize the opportunities for deadlocks by designing the data structure, the interface and locking scheme carefully and avoiding nested locks
 - **Serialization:** If its worth design wait-free, otherwise lock-free, otherwise with fine-grained locks, otherwise consider redesigning
-- **Granularity:** Achieve the deepest possible level of granularity in case of lock-based approach
 - **Cache effectivity and false sharing:** Optimize the cache usage while avoiding the false sharing

 [VectorTree](https://github.com/BarisAlbayrakIEEE/VectorTree.git) repository in my github page contains a persistent vector tree data structure.